 Should you spend your money on a coffee machine with two boilers?

 - Consistency.
-Consistency is such a vital word in the world of coffee, I am surprised we don’t see more talk about it.
+Consistency is such a vital word in the world of coffee, I am surprised we don’t see hear more about it.
 Consistency of bean freshness, water quality, dosage, tamping pressure, and brewing temperature are really important when making good coffee – consistently.
 The home barista can control all of those except for the behaviour of the boiler, and is the one “external factor” that the home barista usually needs his or her machine to take care of.

 What are the issues?